wpilibsuite/frc-docs/source/docs/software/commandbased/command-groups.rst

 .. tabs::

-   .. code-tab:: java
+   .. code-group-tab:: java

       new SequentialCommandGroup(new FooCommand(), new BarCommand());

-   .. code-tab:: c++
+   .. code-group-tab:: c++

       frc2::SequentialCommandGroup{FooCommand(), BarCommand()};

 This is called an :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>` command definition, and is very handy for circumstances where command groups are not likely to be reused, and writing an entire class for them would be wasteful.

-Recursive composition of command groups
+Recursive Composition of Command Groups
 ---------------------------------------

 As mentioned earlier, command groups are `recursively composable <https://en.wikipedia.org/wiki/Object_composition#Recursive_composition>`__ - since command groups are themselves commands, they may be included as components of other command groups.
 This is an extremely powerful feature of command groups, and allows users to build very complex robot actions from simple pieces.
 For example, consider the following code:

 .. tabs::

-   .. code-tab:: java
+   .. code-group-tab:: java

       new SequentialCommandGroup(
          new DriveToGoal(m_drive),